 Sharing Knowledge, Shaping Europe: US Technological Collaboration and Nonproliferation

 John Krige is Kranzberg Professor in the School of History, Technology, and Sociology at the Georgia Institute of Technology.
-He is the author of American Hegemony and the Postwar Reconstruction of Science in Europe and the coeditor of Science and Technology in the Global Cold War, both published by the MIT Press.
+He is the author of

 How America used its technological leadership in the 1950s and the 1960s to foster European collaboration and curb nuclear proliferation, with varying degrees of success.

 In the 1950s and the 1960s, U.S. administrations were determined to prevent Western European countries from developing independent national nuclear weapons programs.
 To do so, the United States attempted to use its technological pre-eminence as a tool of “soft power” to steer Western European technological choices toward the peaceful uses of the atom and of space, encouraging options that fostered collaboration, promoted nonproliferation, and defused challenges to U.S. technological superiority.
 In Sharing Knowledge, Shaping Europe, John Krige describes these efforts and the varying degrees of success they achieved.